ricnaaru/image_list/README.md

 This is an Image List to display image from phone with the smoothest UI

-There's still so much features that I haven't included such as video previewing, image cropping, etc.](https://pub.dev/packages/camera#-changelog-tab-)) plugin, but they haven't include focus and flashlight feature there.
+There's still so much features that I haven't included such as video previewing, image cropping, etc.

 ## Installation